jfga/SelfAssessment/Skills/Paradigms.md

   - Strategy:
   - Facade:
   - Proxy: 👂 heard
-  - Chain of Responsibility: 👂 heard
+  - Chain of Responsibility: 🖐️ used
-  - Command: 👂 heard
+  - Command: 🖐️ used
   - Iterator: 🖐️ used
   - State: 🖐️ used
   - Bridge: 👂 heard